andreadebortoli2/js-biglietto-treno/readme.md

     -alert with the final price?
-        -show the price rounded up to two digits after the decimal point and the € symbol -set an alertMessage variable to simplify the code
+        -show the price rounded up to two digits after the decimal point and the € symbol -set an alertMessage variable to simplify the code -set discount as variables
+    -add error message if any of the prompt give back NaN

 #Tools
 -prompt